 Hassan’s research interests center on the use of Machine Learning within the humanities and cultural domains, where he aims to bridge the gap between computer science and the humanities.
-His current work focuses on historical document analysis using Machine Learning methods, as well as knowledge generation, discovery, and recommendation in Knowledge Graphs.
+His work at the MPIWG focused on historical document analysis using Machine Learning methods, as well as knowledge generation, discovery, and recommendation in Knowledge Graphs.

 Selected Publications